Here's a quick video overview showing how users get access to roles and accounts (3:24 minutes):

 - View available accounts

-- Grant groups access to roles and accounts
+- Create access grants (give groups access to roles and accounts)

 - Create custom roles

 - Assign users to groups